muxiaohen/learngit/readme.txt

 ﻿Git is a distributed verdsion control system
-Git if free software under the GPL
+Git if free software under the ssssss ffffff